 Students stated that they were afraid to use mobiles in their classes because they didn’t want their instructors to think they were not on task (Hoffmann, 2015).
 If their instructors are guiding the students in these uses, this fear can be diminished.

-2) Search the app store.
 They have a good list of Top Charts.
 Read the reviews, look at the screenshots, download a lot, and play.
 Start with the free and take personal recommendations on paid apps.
+And finally,

 Someone might respond with Geometer’s Sketchpad (within seconds I might add).
 Be sure to use those hashtags to search your social networks as well.